-Cambrian Park, Campbell, Cupertino, Los Altos, Los Altos Hills, Los Gatos, Monte Sereno, New Almaden, San Jose, Santa Clara, Saratoga, Sunnyvale, Portola Valley, Palo Alto, Woodside, Atherton, Hillsborough, Redwood City, San Carlos, Belmont, Burlingame, Jackson WY, Emerald Hills, Idaho Falls ID, Wilson WY, Bozeman MT, Aspen CO, Breckenridge CO, Billings MT, Driggs ID, Bondurant WY, Gros Ventre, South Park WY, Rafter J Ranch WY
+Cambrian Park, Campbell, Cupertino, Los Altos, Los Altos Hills, Los Gatos, Monte Sereno, New Almaden, San Jose, Santa Clara, Saratoga, Sunnyvale, Portola Valley, Palo Alto, Woodside, Atherton, Hillsborough, Redwood City, San Carlos, Belmont, Burlingame, Jackson WY, Emerald Hills, Idaho Falls ID, Wilson WY, Bozeman MT, Aspen CO, Breckenridge CO, Billings MT, Driggs ID, Bondurant WY, Gros Ventre, South Park WY, Rafter J Ranch WY, Sonoma County, Napa CA, Wine Country

-ASID Kitchen Award of Exellence ASID Special Recognition Award ASID Silver Honor Award ASID Designer Showcase Home Award BEST OF HOUZZ Professional Member ASID since 2001 Certified Inteior Designer #5922 since 2002
+ASID Kitchen Award of Excellence ASID Special Recognition Award ASID Silver Honor Award ASID Designer Showcase Home Award BEST OF HOUZZ Professional Member ASID since 2001 Certified Interior Designer #5922 since 2002

 Peninsula: Los Altos Hills, CA New Build | A Modern Mediterranean Estate